jadkinsgr/ProjectPortfolio/README.md

 4. Update skills to match your expertise

 ### Images
-- Replace `assets/profile-placeholder.svg` with your profile photo
+- Update `assets/Self_Favorite.png` with your preferred profile photo
 - Add project screenshots to enhance the project cards
 - Optimize images for web (WebP format recommended)